Startup Company: Definition, Features, Examples, and Steps to Start It.

 7. Develop a marketing plan

 A well-defined marketing plan is essential for attracting and retaining customers.
 Identify your target audience and develop strategies to reach them effectively.
 Utilize a mix of marketing channels such as social media, content marketing, email campaigns, and paid advertising.
+If you're working with a limited budget, consider financing options like a micro loan to support your initial marketing activities.
 Regularly evaluate and adjust your marketing efforts to ensure they are aligned with your business goals and driving results.

 8. Build a customer base